-ID Badge A SUNY Ulster student picture ID must be worn on the uniform.
-Insignia (Patch) A SUNY Ulster patch must be sewn on the right side of the uniform top.
-The insignia patch is sold in the SUNY Ulster bookstore.
-If a student wishes, their name may be embroidered in white on the left front pocket, maximum 1" height Uniform A royal blue scrub top and uniform pants (Healing Hands brand).
+A SUNY Ulster student picture ID must be worn on the uniform.
+A royal blue scrub top and uniform pants (Healing Hands brand).
 Uniforms must be clean and unwrinkled.
 A plain white shirt under the scrub top if needed.
-Shoes Solid, white leather type material shoes, with low, rubber heels, that may be sanitized.
+Optional is a royal blue lab jacket (coat).
+A SUNY Ulster patch must be sewn on the right side of the uniform top and lab jacket.
+The insignia patch is sold in the SUNY Ulster bookstore.
+If a student wishes, their name may be embroidered in white on the left front pocket area, maximum 1" height.
+Solid, white leather type material shoes, with low, rubber heels, that may be sanitized.
 They should be in good condition, polished and clean at all times.
 No open backs, tops or open toes allowed.
-Body Jewelry NO jewelry should be worn that imposes a safety or infection control risk.
+NO jewelry should be worn that imposes a safety or infection control risk.
 Rings must be a plain, smooth band.
 Visible body piercing jewelry must be no larger than above or removed or covered per facility policy.
-Hair Hair should be clean and neat and with minimal ornamentation.
+Hair should be clean and neat and with minimal ornamentation.
 Hair should not fall into the eyes.
 Hair that is long enough should be gathered in the back.
 Beards and mustaches must be neatly trimmed.
 In the event N95 masks are required, shaving or changes in style may be necessary.
 Head coverings or headbands, if worn, must be royal blue or white.
-Nails Nails must be fingertip length and clean.
+Nails must be fingertip length and clean.
 No artificial nails/wraps, gels or tips are permitted in clinical settings.
 Nail polish, if worn, must be clear or neutral.
-Tattoos Per facility policy.
-Fragrances/Makeup No fragrances are appropriate.
+Per facility policy.
+No fragrances are appropriate.
 Conservative makeup only.
-Hygiene Daily hygiene and grooming are expected.
+Daily hygiene and grooming are expected.
 The odor of smoke about one's person is not acceptable.
-Other helpful items Bandage scissors, penlight, stethoscope, small pocket-sized notebook, and black pen(s).
-Miscellaneous Chewing gum of any type is not allowed in the clinical setting.
+Bandage scissors, penlight, stethoscope, small pocket-sized notebook, and black pen(s).
+Chewing gum of any type is not allowed in the clinical setting.
 No smoking, vaping and/or chewing tobacco is permitted.
 If not properly attired, the student may be sent off the clinical experience.
 There is no secure area for student valuables in the clinical setting.